Servings : Serves 2-3

 - 1/2 tsp freshly ground roasted cumin powder

 - 2 tbsp butter

 - 2 cloves

 First, clean and wash the meat, then pressure cook or boil it with 4-5 cups of water, 1 tsp each of ginger and garlic pastes, 1 tsp salt, 1 tsp black pepper, 1 grated tomato and 1 grated onion.
 If you’re using a pressure cooker, mutton/lamb should be ready in about 25 mins.
 If boiling in an open pan, it might take a little over an hour…so you will have to keep adding enough water to keep the meat completely immersed in the water at all times.
 Beef generally takes longer to cook than mutton/lamb.

 Once the meat is ready and tender, drain it and set aside.
 Reserve the soup for cooking the rice.
-For every cup of rice, you will need 1 and a quarter cup of liquid.
+For every cup of rice, you will need 1 and a quarter to 1 and a half cups of liquid (depending on the type of rice you are using).
 So check how many cups of rice you have, and adjust the liquid accordingly.
 If there is too much soup, reduce some.
 If there is too little, compensate by adding water.